lj-ditrapani/16-bit-computer-scala/README.md

 - video object built_in_tiles has a lot of duplicate parsing code with bin-file-reader.
 Refactor
-- video object built_in_tiles actually should be loaded from resources like in game-of-life.
 - Complete VideoState buffer method
 - Clean up Video buffer method
 - makes specs for buffer method?